ryanleonduty/ryanleonduty.github.io/atliq-dashboard.md

 **What I used**

-- Load data from MySQL Database, also import .csv files as needed.
+- Load data from MySQL Database, imported .csv files as needed.
 - Transform data and create calculated columns using Power Query Editor and DAX.
 - Using dynamic target, dynamic slicer, and toggle button.
 - Created a tooltip to show trends.